Originally published October 5, 2018

 Trumbull County already has 17, among the most in the state, and 6 more are in the works.
 In Hubbard Township, Bobcat LLC has applied to the Ohio Department of Natural Resources for an injection well.

-Pittsburgh-based Seneca Resources has drilled a new injection well in Brookfield Township, one of five it plans on the site.
+Highland Field Services LLC, a subsidiary of Pittsburgh-based Seneca Resources, has drilled a new injection well in Brookfield Township, one of five it plans on the site.
 The company still needs state approval of its surface facility.

 State representative Glenn Holmes says people there are fed up.
 He references a petition against a plan for the five injection wells by Seneca Resources.